 At Pekas Smith: Arizona Disability Attorneys, we understand these challenges.
 We’ve successfully secured millions of dollars in disability benefits for our clients, leveraging our expertise to ensure they receive the full benefits they deserve.

-If you’re feeling uncertain about your disability claim or if your disability onset date has been inaccurately assessed, we’re here to help.
-Contact our Arizona disability attorneys at 602.962.2818 for a free consultation.
+If you need assistance with your disability claim or if your disability onset date has been inaccurately assessed and you would like to appeal, we are here to help.
+Contact our Arizona disability attorneys for a free consultation.
 Whether you’re just starting your claim or facing hurdles with an ongoing one, let our experienced disability lawyers in Arizona guide you.